Crunchymcbones/Demo-store/README.md

 ## Usage <a name = "usage"></a>

 After installing and running the above commands and files your system should be running and usable.
-Feels free to modify and use the code for the system however you want.
+Feel free to modify and use the code for the system however you want.